-Leslie Greenaway was on a trip to Kenya when she came across a village that she thought could use some help.
-The village had no school, no medical facility and no toilets.
-In response to this, Leslie started a charity called Save A Village.
-Save A Village exists to help this village, and villages like it.
-Emmanuel Foundation has worked with Save A Village to get involved in two villages in Kenya, Nirute and Niyangina.
+Leslie Greenaway was on a trip to Kenya when she came across a village that had no school, no medical facility, and no toiles.
+She knew they needed help.
+In Kenya, it is estimated that over eight million people lack proper toilets leading to poor hygiene and sanitation.
+In response, Leslie started a local charity called Save A Village– a charity meant to help this specific village and villages like it.
+We have partnered with Save A Village to send aid to two villages in Kenya: Nirute and Niyangina.

 From 2009 to 2013, Save A Village was involved in various projects in Nirute and Niyangina.
 These projects included setting up two playgrounds, building a school, building a medical clinic, and building 15 latrines.
 The team also made sure to educate the local people on the importance of hygiene and proper use of latrines.